25 Jun Why You Should Bike to Work Instead of Drive

 When you bike to work though, parking is much less of a problem.
 Aside from the fact that you can fit more bikes than cars in a standard parking space (between 12-20 bikes per car depending on who you ask), they’re also easier to maneuver into space.
 If you have a foldable electric bike, then you could potentially take it inside the office with you.

 Wondering where to put your electric bike at work?
-Obviously, you’ll want to park it somewhere near an outlet.
+Obviously, you’ll want to park it somewhere near an outlet and lock it up as usual.
 If, on the other hand, your ebike features a removable battery you can park it wherever you might park a normal bike and then take the battery inside with you.
 All of our ebikes feature removable batteries themselves.